filviu/blog/content/posts/2009/2009-08-19-yahoo-messenger-michael-jackson-virus.md

 <span style="color: #333399">C:Documents and Settings<user>Local SettingsTemp174094.exe<br /> C:Documents and Settings<user>Local SettingsTempMichaelJackson_SUCKS.PIF (or any other similar file .pif and containing Michael Jackson in the name)<br /> C:Documents and Settings<user>Local SettingsTempsvchost32.exe<br /> C:Documents and Settings<user>Local SettingsTempvshost32.exe<br /> C:vshost.exe<br /> C:autorun.inf</span>

 _**
 The last two will be on every partition your system has.
-Reboot and after starting go to My computer and DON&#8217;T double click the disks; Right click and choose explore and erase vshost.exe and autorun.inf from every partition in your system.
+Reboot and after starting go to My computer and DON'T double click the disks; Right click and choose explore and erase vshost.exe and autorun.inf from every partition in your system.
 **_

 Also remove the following registry key: